jhsansom/jhsansom.github.io/_pages/about.md

 # Highlights

-- My current project, focused on evaluating LLMs' ability to learn via naturalistic interactions with human users, was recently accepted into the NeurIPS 2025 [Workshop on Multi-Turn Interactions in LLMs](https://workshop-multi-turn-interaction.github.io/).
-I plan to release a preprint soon!
+- [[Paper Link](https://openreview.net/pdf?id=dLeIT1YigB)] My current project, focused on evaluating LLMs' ability to learn via naturalistic interactions with human users, was recently accepted into the NeurIPS 2025 [Workshop on Multi-Turn Interactions in LLMs](https://workshop-multi-turn-interaction.github.io/).
 - [[Paper Link](https://aclanthology.org/2025.acl-long.994.pdf)] I helped publish a paper in ACL 2025 that utilizes Read-Eval-Print Loops (REPLs) to structure LLM planning on a variety of domains.
 - [[Paper Link](https://aclanthology.org/2023.findings-emnlp.72.pdf)] I helped publish a paper at EMNLP 2023 on LLMs' capacity for Theory of Mind (reasoning about the mental states of others).